Certificate Overview

 How many Δ's does the "Teaching Plan 4-Week Series" count for?
 The internship?

 None.
 Only courses offer Δ’s.
-You need at least 2 Δ’s plus Teaching Plan 4-Week Series to join an Internship Cohort.
-See the Delta Internship Overview page here.
+You need at least 2 Δ’s plus the Teaching Plan 4-Week Series to join an Internship Cohort.
+See the Delta Internship overview.

 What are examples of certificate materials I can develop?